pranavan15/ManagingDatabaseTransactions/README.md

 In this guide you will learn about managing database transactions using Ballerina.

 ## <a name="what-you-build"></a> What you’ll Build
 To understanding how you can manage database transactions using Ballerina, let’s consider a real world use case of a simple banking appliacation.
-This simple banking application allows users to,
+In this example you will build a simple banking application, which will allow users to,

 - **Create accounts** : Create a new account by providing username
 - **Verify accounts** : Verify the existance of an account by providing the account Id